 “Oh yeah?”
 Not in this life time.
 She ran her tongue over her lips.
 “Be right back Tony.”
 She waved to him with a finger.

-In the stall, she opened her small purse and pulled out one of the talismans Carmen made.
-She twisted ‘The’ Tony’s hair around the talisman, chanting a binding spell to prevent Tony from using the power he stole, then bent it to discharge the spell.
-Please worked, she begged silently.
-Any other time she’d use own blood instead of a surrogate to activate them, but she was banned from practicing blood magic.
+In the stall, she opened her small purse and pulled out a talisman.
+Carmen twisted ‘The’ Tony’s hair around the talisman, chanting a binding spell to prevent Tony from using the power he stole, then bent it to discharge the spell.
+Please work, she begged silently.
+Carmen hadn’t used her own blood in making charms, she used a surrogate and wasn’t sure if the charm would work for her now.

-She returned to find Tony surrounded by a half-dozen females mooning over him.
+She returned to find Tony surrounded by a half-dozen mooning females.
 Talk about over kill.
 Carmen shook her head.

 “Hey ladies, why don’t you let Carmen here sit next to Tony.”
-His smile looked blue as the black lights bounced of his teeth.
+His smile looked blue under the black lights.
 They hemmed and hawed.
 “Don’t worry there’s enough of Tony to go around.”

 He rolled the ice around in his glass.
 “You could say that.”
 He took a drink and sat it down.
 “Tony thinks you got amazing eyes and skin.”
 He ran his fingers up and down her arm.
 “It’s like you’ve been dipped in glitter.
 Tony wants to know the color of your eyes.”

 “Boy, they’re unusual.
 Reminds Tony of a cat.”
-His fingers still trailed up and down her arm; pushing his magic on her; trying to ensorcell her.
-Too bad it wouldn’t work.
+His fingers still trailing up and down her arm, his magic brushing against her.
+He was trying to ensorcell her.
+Too bad, so sad, it wouldn’t work.